Israeli strikes leave Iran few security options

 Amid the escalation of force that Israel called the “opening salvo” in its campaign against Iran, it was not clear if those U.S.-Iran talks would proceed.
 Also uncertain is whether Iran’s vow to retaliate would include American targets in the region.

-Perhaps even more important is the possibility that Israel’s attacks – which it framed as “pre-emptive,” but which apparently left several key nuclear sites untouched – would now move Iran closer to a decision to secretly pursue a nuclear weapon, as the only form of deterrence against Israel and the U.S.
+Perhaps even more important is the possibility that Israel’s attacks – which it framed as “preemptive,” but which apparently left several key nuclear sites untouched – would now move Iran closer to a decision to secretly pursue a nuclear weapon, as the only form of deterrence against Israel and the United States.

 “If you look at the target package in this opening salvo, I think the majority of targets were aimed at destabilizing the regime – not destroying the nuclear program completely,” says Mr. Vaez.

-US urges a deal on Iran
+U.S. urges a deal on Iran

-That would mean using Iran’s growing stockpile of uranium enriched to 60% purity – one technical step away from weapons-grade levels.
+Iran has a growing stockpile of uranium enriched to 60% purity – one technical step away from weapons-grade levels.
 Iran now has enough to build 10 nuclear weapons, if it chose to, according to data from the International Atomic Energy Agency – all of it made since Mr. Trump in 2018 withdrew Washington from an Obama-era nuclear deal with Iran.

-Israeli officials said covert operations teams worked on the ground in Iran Friday, but it was not clear if saboteurs targeted Iran’s stockpile of enriched uranium.
+Israeli officials said covert operations teams worked on the ground in Iran on Friday, but it was not clear if saboteurs targeted Iran’s stockpile of enriched uranium.

 U.S. officials portrayed Israel’s strikes as a unilateral action.
-But Iran believes that Israel’s moves – which Tehran considers a declaration of war – were at least given the green light by Washington, if not actively supported with mid-air jet refueling and intelligence support.
+But Iran believes that Israel’s moves – which Tehran considers a declaration of war – were at least given the green light by Washington, if not actively supported with midair jet refueling and intelligence support.

 “Certain Iranian hardliner’s spoke bravely, but they didn’t know what was about to happen.
 They are all DEAD now, and it will only get worse!”
 Mr. Trump posted on social media.

-He called on Iran to make a deal, writing that “there is still time to make this slaughter, with the next already planned attacks being even more brutal, come to an end.”
+He called on Iran to make a deal, writing that “There is still time to make this slaughter, with the next already planned attacks being even more brutal, come to an end.”

 Iran’s supreme leader, Ayatollah Ali Khamenei, said Israel “committed a crime [with] bloodstained hands” and vowed a “severe punishment.”
 Within hours, Iran launched 100 drones toward Israel.
 All appeared to have been destroyed, as Israelis scrambled into bomb shelters.